naturekim/naturekim/README.md

 ### 👋 About Me
-Hi there, I am Jayeon Kim, frontend web developer.
+Hi there, I am Jayeon Kim, FrontEnd developer from Korea.
 I'm passionate about creating beautiful and functional websites that are optimized for user exerience.
 Currently interested in React.js.
 I love running, hiking and bicycling. 🚵️